Alienah/saber-y-ganar_game/README.md

 - master has some test developed with Jest
 - test-jasmine has an spec file with a tdd approximation using Jasmine.
 It is on initial steps, so needs to be developed in deep.
 You need to lauch on your server the specrunner.html file to see the tests.
-- test-puppeteer use Puppeteer
+- test-puppeteer has some test using Puppeteer
-- selenium use Selenium and Nightwatch
+- test-selenium has other using Selenium and Nightwatch

 First install your dependencies: